 The workers, after clearing away the other rocks, started drilling one hole into the rock for the dynamite so they could blow it up the following day.

-As Þorbjörn didn't know where this stranger in his dream lived, the stranger explained to him that he lived in the rock on the plot, which they meant to blow up the following day.
-And he said to Þorbjörn: "If you tamper in any way with the rock, bad things will happen!".
+As Þorbjörn didn't know where this stranger in his dream lived, the stranger explained that he lived in the rock on the plot, which they planned to blow up the following day.
+And he said to Þorbjörn: "If you tamper in any way with the rock, bad things will happen!"

 The rock in October

 I have seen this happening in our folklore quite frequently.
-People dreamt that elves and other hidden beings appeared to them in dreams and told them off - or asked for help.
-Sometimes children had been playing by the rocks or there had been racket or disrespect.
+People dreamed that elves and other hidden beings appeared to them and either told them off or asked for help.
+Sometimes, children had been playing by the rocks, or there had been a racket or disrespect.

 The man or woman appearing in the dream was then giving the human a chance to redeem themselves and to leave their habitation alone.
 Or else bad things would happen - and we have many stories about bad things happening.